oforge007/farmblock-app/README.md

 FarmBlock integrates with MiniPay
 ( https://github.com/celo-org/minipay-template) for seamless stablecoin payments, Gardens V2 (https://github.com/1Hive/gardens-v2)  for decentralized governance, Mento for yield generation, thirdweb for NFT functionality, Warpcast for transparency, and MapBox for geotagging farm locations.
-This project was developed as part of the MiniPay hackathon to showcase how Web3 can drive social impact.

 ## Table of Contents